-S. K. Nair et al., "Southern African Crustal Evolution and Composition: Constraints from Receiver Function Studies," Journal of Geophysical Union, American Geophysical Union (AGU), Feb 2006.
+S. K. Nair et al., "Southern African Crustal Evolution and Composition: Constraints from Receiver Function Studies," Journal of Geophysical Union, vol. 111, no. 2, American Geophysical Union (AGU), Feb 2006.

 Geosciences and Geological and Petroleum Engineering